Archive: 30 November 2022

 The Middle Eastern man had attempted to move on his own to Dublin, but the International Protection Accommodation Service (“IPAS”) declined his transfer.
 He then asked if I could get us moved.
 He knew I had a bit of experience in technical writing, as it was my technical writing that resulted in his laptop.
 So, I corresponded with IPAS, on several occasions, until they relocated us.
 IPAS eventually moved us together.

-Protecting Women's Reproductive Health in a Post-Roe Era
+Why Protecting Women's Reproductive Health in a Post-Roe Era is Consistent with the CEDAW

-Protecting Women’s Reproductive Health in a Post-Roe Era
+Why Protecting Women’s Reproductive Health in a Post-Roe Era is Consistent with the CEDAW

 In many states across the nation, pregnancy finds no explicit protection under federal law.
 For instance, companies in the U.S. are not required to adjust the duties of women when they are pregnant even when medical practitioners send letters urging a reprieve (Thomas, 2016).
 This raises the question as to whether protecting women’s reproductive health in a post-Roe era should be accomplished by (1) striking an appropriate balance between romantic paternalism and egalitarianism, and (2) ratifying the Convention on the Elimination of All Forms of Discrimination against Women (“CEDAW”).